-Northumberland County Council: The unitary authority for Northumberland as of 1st April 2009.
+Northumberland County Council: The unitary authority and Local Planning Authority for Northumberland, other than those areas within the Northumberland National Park.

 Permitted Development: Certain limited or minor forms of development that may proceed without the need to make an application for planning permission.